-26. The stopping potential in a photoelectric experiment is linearly related to the inverse of the wavelength $\left(\frac{1}{\lambda}\right)$ of the light falling on the cathode.
-The potential difference applied cm away from the slit.
-What should be the separation between the slits so that the successive maxima on the screen are separated by a distance of 01 mm?
+26. The stopping potential in a photoelectric experiment is linearly related to the inverse of the wavelength $\left(rac{1}{\lambda} ight)$ of the light falling on the cathode.
+The potential difference applied across an X-ray tube is linearly related to the inverse of the cutoff wavelength $\left(\frac{1}{\lambda}\right)$ of the X-ray emitted.
+Show that the slopes of the lines in the two cases are equal and find its value.

-27. Suppose a monochromatic X-ray beam of wavelength 100 pm is sent through a Young's double slit and the interference pattern is observed on a photographic plate placed 40
+27. Suppose a monochromatic X-ray beam of wavelength 100 pm is sent through a Young's double slit and the interference pattern is observed on a photographic plate placed 40 cm away from the slit.
+What should be the separation between the slits so that the successive maxima on the screen are separated by a distance of 0.1 mm?